 Criminal Record

 When convicted of a DUI in Illinois, you receive a criminal record.
 With a criminal record, you must conduct a criminal background check in job, school, and loan applications.
-You must also submit this information to police officers and to any other organization that requests your criminal record.
+You must also submit this information to police officers or any other organization requesting your criminal record.

 Those with a criminal record face serious barriers in everyday life, which can make it difficult to move on from a DUI.
 A DUI conviction can also never be expunged from your record in Illinois, so you will deal with these consequences forever.
 If you are convicted of a felony DUI, you will lose some constitutional rights and find it difficult to leave the country.